Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: DIFFI: Depth-based Isolation Forest Feature Importance

 \subsubsection{CFIs update}

-Let $\mathcal{V}_t$ represent the set of nodes in tree $t$ and $Path(i,t)$ the path from the root node to the corresponding leaf node associated with data point $\mathbf{x}_i$ in tree $t$.
-We will distinguish between CFI for inliers, denoted $I_I$, and the counterpart for outliers, denoted $I_O$.
-Notice that both $I_I$ and $I_O$ are $p$-dimensional vectors, where the $j$-th component represents the CFI (for inliers or outliers) for the $j$-th feature.
+We distinguish between CFI for inliers, denoted $I_I$, and the counterpart for outliers, denoted $I_O$.
+Both $I_I$ and $I_O$ are $p$-dimensional vectors, where the $j$-th component represents the CFI (for inliers or outliers) for the $j$-th feature.

-We describe the CFI update rule only for inliers (i.e. $I_I$), as the extension to $I_O$ is immediate.
+Let $Path(\mathbf{x},t)$ be the path from the root node to the corresponding leaf node associated with data point $\mathbf{x}$ in tree $t$.
+For simplicity we restrict the attention to the CFI update rule for inliers (i.e. $I_I$), as the extension to $I_O$ is immediate.
 First we initialize $I_I = \mathbf{0}_p$, where $\mathbf{0}_p$ denotes the $p$-dimensional vector of zeros.
 Then we update $I_I$ in an additive fashion.
-Specifically, we iterate over the subset of predicted inliers $\mathcal{P}_{I,t}$ and for the generic predicted inlier $\mathbf{x}_I \in \mathcal{P}_{I,t}$, we iterate over the internal nodes in its path (in tree $t$).
+Specifically, we iterate over all trees in the forest and then, for each tree $t$, over the subset of predicted inliers $\mathcal{P}_{I,t}$.
+Finally, for the generic predicted inlier $\mathbf{x}_I \in \mathcal{P}_{I,t}$, we iterate over the internal nodes in its path $Path(\mathbf{x}_I,t)$.
 If the splitting feature associated with the generic internal node $v$ is $f_j$, then we update the $j$-th component of $I_I$ by adding the quantity

 where we recall that $h_t(\mathbf{x}_I)$ denotes the depth of the leaf node (in tree $t$) associated with data point $\mathbf{x}_I$.
-In \eqref{eq:cumul_impo_update}, we can notice the contributions of two factors, formalizing the two intuitions at the core of DIFFI: the right-hand side factor characterizes the ``local" effect of the split through the induced imbalance at that specific node location; the left-hand side factor, instead, characterizes the ``global" effect of the split taking into account potential situations in which an apparently bad (from the ``local" perspective) split actually re-organizes the data points in a way that makes it easier for subsequent split tests to isolate them.
+In \eqref{eq:cumul_impo_update}, we can notice the contributions of two factors, formalizing the two intuitions at the core of DIFFI.
+Indeed, the right-hand side factor characterizes the ``local" effect of the split through the induced imbalance at that specific node location.
+The left-hand side factor, instead, characterizes the ``global" effect of the split taking into account potential situations in which an apparently bad (from the ``local" perspective) split actually re-organizes the data points in a way that makes it easier for subsequent split tests to isolate them.